-- 1. Rural Infrastructure Fund Water Treatment Plant Improvements, Potable Water Studies \$147,000 (D0225) - a) This grant will evaluate existing conditions, create an enhanced sampling plan, hydraulic modeling, treatability studies and alternatives analysis.
-Engineering firm, Dewberry, is in progress and these studies are 35% complete! - b) A one-year extension request has been requested to complete this project.
-In routing.
+Rural Infrastructure Fund - Water Treatment Plant Improvements, Potable Water Studies \$147,000 (D0225)

+- a) This grant will evaluate existing conditions, create an enhanced sampling plan, hydraulic modeling, treatability studies and alternatives analysis.
+Engineering firm, Dewberry, is in progress and these studies are 35% complete! - b) A one-year extension request has been requested to complete this project it was executed mid-September and the deadline is now May 2025.
+Dewberry's work continues.